mezzio/mezzio/docs/book/v3/features/middleware-types.md

 ## PSR-15 middleware

 The PSR-15 specification covers HTTP server middleware and request handlers that consume [PSR-7](http://www.php-fig.org/psr/psr-7) HTTP messages.
-Expressive accepts both middleware that implements the `MiddlewareInterface` and request handlers that implement `RequestHandlerInterface`.
+Mezzio accepts both middleware that implements the `MiddlewareInterface` and request handlers that implement `RequestHandlerInterface`.
 As an example: